armaanhammer/lock-challenge/doc/design_log.md

 ### Prelims

+Having difficulty parsing prompt.
+I took "LockGuard.h // header file only impl" in the prompt to indicate that I am to build a declaration for the class based off of a .h file that you provided.

+I see that no LockGuard.h was attached to the email.
+Perhaps I misunderstand what I am intended to do?

 Need a better understanding of what lock_guard actually does.
 Brief googling leads to https://en.cppreference.com/w/cpp/thread/lock_guard Suspect I will want to call my class in a similar fashion.
 Perhaps use that code snippet as a template.

 https://en.cppreference.com/w/cpp/header/mutex has this: